IvanZ505/runb-notes/docs/cog-decision/cognitive-architecture.md

 	- Working memory distinction!
 	- Type 1 processing includes automatic processing and processing done by habit.
 	- Type 2 processing includes reflections and can be carried out in detachment from reality.
 (Hypothetical thinking, Thinking about the future)

+> For more information on [memory](../cog-sci/8-memory).

+---

+During the first half of the 20th century:

+- Behaviorist movement in psychology.
+- Conscious and unconscious states were rejected.

+During the latter half of the 20th century:

+- More of an emphasis on mental states.

+### The New Unconscious
+- Aka "cognitive unconscious" / "adaptive unconscious"
+- States unconscious are inherently inaccessible.
+- They have not been repressed.
+- They are not recoverable in therapy.
+- The unconscious is efficient and sophisticated.
+- It is like a sophisticated piece of software that runs in the background.

+## Working Memory

+### Baddeley and Hitch Working Memory Model

+1. The **central executive** (attentional controller.)
+2. The **phonological loop** (verbal and auditory ifnromation)
+3. The **visuospatial sketchpad** (visual and spatial information)

+**Baddeley (2000) added:**

+4. **Episodic buffer** (memory store and integration of information from phonological loop and visuospatial sketchpad)

+### Central Executive

+Four primary functions of the central executive:

+1. Focusing attention
+2. Dividing attention
+3. Switching between tasks
+4. Interfacing with long-term memory.

+### Phonological Loop

+Comprised of 2 things:

+1. Phonological store: A short-term sound-based store of speech and other sounds, that fades within a few seconds.
+2. Articulatory rehearsal process: An articulatory loop that maintains information in the store (inhibits decay) by either vocal or subvocal rehearsal.

+### Working Memory Capacity
+- Attention appears to be necessary for consciousness.
+- Baars (1988) suggests that conscious states are a subset of the contents of working memory.
+- Mental states are conscious only when they are in the spotlight of attention and hence being "globally broadcast" to multiple cognitive systems.
+	- By focusing our attention on something, we allow other cognitive systems to take heed of the thing as well.
+- Conscious attention in working memory may use the same mechanism as perceptual attention.
+- It has been suggested that attention biases sensory processing by enhancing the sensitivity of selected ground of neurons and suppressing the activity of others.

+---
+#### Problems

+1. Do all the tasks above engaging working memory to some extent?

+**Potential response from Evans (2019)**: "While Type 1 processes do not require the resources of working memory or controlled attention for their operation (or they would be Type 2) they do post their products into working memory in a way that many autonomous processes of the brain do not.
+Specifically, they bring to mind judgements or candidate responses of some kind accompanied by a feeling of confidence or rightness in that judgement, as proposed by Valerie Thompson and colleagues."

+2. "**Dichotomizing variables**"

+- Some of the attributes seem to fall at two ends of a continuous spectrum.
+- On what basis can we dichotomize them?
+- Who says where the distinction is?
+	- There is a spectrum between no effort and effort. **Where do we draw the line???**

+3. Interaction

+- How do Type 2 Processes know how to switch on???
+- Potential answers **below**

+### Interaction Models

+#### Parallel-Competitive Models
+- Both Type 1 and Type 2 processes are engaged from start.
+- Type 1 processes are faster so output a response before the slower Ttype 2 processes can complete.
+- Additional Type 2 processing may occur if the two types of processing output conflicting responses.

+#### Default-Interventionist (Serial) Models
+- Type 11 but not Type 2 processes are engaged at the start
+- Type 2 processes output a response
+- If the response is *suspect*, Type 2 processing may occur.

+---
+> What is "*suspect*"?
+> Fluency of an intuitive answer.
+The feeling of rightness.

+---
+#### De Neys (2012 Model)
+- Multiple Type 1 processes might operate and yield conflicting answers.
+- If they conflict, Type 2 processes are engaged.
+- This is sometimes called a "hybrid" model.

+---

+### More Problems

+4. Undiagnostic evidence

+What evidence is there for dual-process theories vs one-process theories?

+Take a task with an intuitive incorrect answer. **Reaction times show that incorrect answers are quicker**

+- Cognitive load manipulations: Number of correct responses drop.

+> Problem: These findings may also be explained by positing that there is one kind of process ("unimodels"), but the *degree* of processing drops.

+- The attributes come on a spectrum and when you get a cognitive load manipulation, you are just affecting the *degree* of the processing, but not just engaging a different process altogether.

+---

+## Limitations of Conscious Thought

+Poster Ratings: A → 7, B → 8, C → 7, D → 9, E → 9